ngyuki/vagrant-rlogin/README.md

-# Vagrant TeraTerm Plugin
+# Vagrant RLogin Plugin

-This is a Vagrant plugin that enables to ssh into vm with TeraTerm.
+This is a Vagrant plugin that enables to ssh into vm with RLogin.

+---

+TODO...

 ## Installation